Jd1430/Choclate-House-Management-System/README.md

 <h1>Choclate-House-Management-System</h1>
 A web application to manage inventory, seasonal flavors, and suggestions for a Chocolate House.

-Project Structure
+Project Structure<br/>
-app.py: The main application file with route definitions. database.py: Database connection and functions for interacting with the database. templates/: HTML templates for rendering web pages. static/: Static files such as CSS stylesheets.
+app.py: The main application file with route definitions.<br/>
+database.py: Database connection and functions for interacting with the database.<br/>
+templates/: HTML templates for rendering web pages.<br/>
-Dockerfile: Defines the environment for running the app in Docker.
+Dockerfile: Defines the environment for running the app in Docker.<br/><br/>
 Features
-Inventory Management: View and manage ingredients in the inventory.
+Inventory Management: View and manage ingredients in the inventory.<br/>
-Seasonal Flavors: Manage and view seasonal flavors.
+Seasonal Flavors: Manage and view seasonal flavors.<br/>
 Customer Suggestions: View and add customer suggestions for flavors and improvements

 How to run the file <br/>